ETC5513: Collaborative and Reproducible Practices

 Workshop 6

-🔄 Git Undo Workshop: git revert
+🔄 Git Undo Workshop: git revert and git reset

 Mistakes happen — that’s why Git gives us powerful tools to undo changes.
 In this workshop, you’ll learn two of the most useful commands for fixing things:

-: Move your branch pointer to a previous commit (⚠️ this can rewrite history!)
+git revert: Undo a commit by creating a new commit that cancels it outgit reset: Move your branch pointer to a previous commit (⚠️ this can rewrite history!)

 🛠️ What You’ll Learn